DerivedFunction01/acct-cik/main/database_filter/document.md

 4. **Text extraction issues**
    - InterestRateSwap vs. Interest Rate Swap (missing spaces)

+5. **Limited system based on my knowledge of derivative disclosures**
+  - If I did not see or remember something, then something may get classified incorrectly, or missed.
+For example, I recently learned that Convertible Debt relates to Equity derivatives, and saw several BioTech Pharma firms seemingly with "ir" and "eq".

+6. **The best I can do with a rule-based system**
+  - No idea if it works as intended; may drop active users (false negative), or have certain firms be classified with a category (false positives)
 ---

 # Active Use Filter Pipeline: Phase 3-7